maxrudolph/gel103-scarp-analysis/README.md

-# gel103-scarp-analysis
+# Fault Scarp Analysis Tool
-Fault scarp analysis for GEL103
+This GitHub repository contains scripts for simple analysis of vertical (dip) displacements on normal faults.